Reviews You Can Rely On

 Hood is tight over a helmet

-Despite being super comfortable, this jacket should probably be sized up to allow the best movement when skiing with all layers.
-We felt tightness primarily across the shoulders and chest, which hindered movement slightly.
-If the tightness of the slim fit is problematic, check out the Patagonia Insulated Powder Town, which has a looser fit.
+While pretty comfortable, this jacket runs a bit snug, especially across the shoulders and chest; this did affect our ability to move a bit while skiing dynamically and hiking.
+Consider sizing up for optimal mobility when skiing with all your layers.
+If the tightness of the slimmer fit is problematic, check out the Patagonia Insulated Powder Town, which runs large.
 The Thermoball Triclimate is available in multiple colors, so you can personalize it with fun, patterned ski pants.
-This is a great pick if you're looking for a great deal on an insulated jacket.
+This is a solid pick if you're looking for a good deal on an insulated jacket and want the versatility of both a shell and synthetic puffer.

 Read more: The North Face Thermoball Eco Snow Triclimate 3-in-1 review